-PHAs are required to notify owners and managers participating in the HCV program of their rights and obligations under VAWA.
+While PHAs are no longer required by regulation to notify owners and managers participating in the HCV program of their rights and obligations under VAWA, the HACB may still choose to inform them.

-The HACB will provide owners and managers with information about their rights and obligations under VAWA when they begin their participation in the HCV program and at least annually thereafter.
+The HACB will provide owners and managers with information about their rights and obligations under VAWA when they begin their participation in the program and at least annually thereafter.

-The VAWA information provided to owners will consist of the notice in Exhibit 16-2 and a copy of form HUD-50066, Certification of Domestic Violence, Dating Violence, and Stalking.
+The VAWA information provided to owners will consist of the notice in Exhibit 16-2 and a copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, and Stalking and Alternate Documentation.